A Role for the Fauxrizon in the Semiclassical Limit of a Fuzzball

-So there is some cause to be skeptical that (3) arises within applications of semiclassical gravity, carefully construed.
+So there is some cause to be skeptical that EG arises within applications of semiclassical gravity, carefully construed.

 Indeed, one may suspect that semiclassical evaporation dynamics fail to be metastable as a physical description of astrophysical black holes in semiclassical gravity, in the course of quantum gravity research.
 Intuitively: we were led to identify evaporation as a dynamical process in semiclassical gravity because of radiation modes associated quasi-locally with the event horizon of the black hole, whereas in the black hole's final moments, when the mass parameter runs down to $0$, the event horizon abruptly vanishes.
 Or, put more formally: one reason to doubt the metastability of semiclassical black hole evaporation over the lifetime of an astrophysical black hole is due to the appearance of singular limits as the mass parameter runs down to $0$ in a finite time, in a variety of equations that are relevant in motivating the evaporation dynamics in the first place.